Office of Estate & Gift Planning

 Other unique bequest language provisions

 Referencing a gift agreement in a will or trust

 Let us know if you have already included the University of Florida in your will.

 The University of Florida Foundation is not affiliated with, and does not provide, endorsements for professional advisors.
+Information contained herein was accurate at the time of posting.
 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
-Figures cited in examples are for illustrative purposes only.
+Figures cited in any examples are for illustrative purposes only.
 References to tax rates include federal taxes only and are subject to change.
 State law may further impact your individual results.
 Charitable Gift Annuities may not be available in all states.